Classification of interfacial water governed by water-polymer interactions in hydrated polymers: A molecular dynamics simulation study of ethylene-based and acrylate polymers: RESULTS AND DISCUSSION

 Differences among functional group oxygens that form H-bonds with the polymer are expected to influence the mobility of the associated water molecules, particularly the exchange of positions between neighboring water molecules.
-To clarify this aspect, we analyzed the water molecule exchange dynamics via van Hover correlation function, specifically its distinct part, $G_\mathrm{d}(r_\mathrm{OO}, t)$, defined in terms of the oxygen-oxygen distance $r_\mathrm{OO}$ between two distinct water molecules.~\cite{hansen2013Theory} Figure~\ref{fig:vandww} shows the results for $G_{\mathrm{d}}(r_\mathrm{OO},t)$ at a water content of 25 wt\% for each polymer.
+To clarify this aspect, we analyzed the water molecule exchange dynamics via van Hove correlation function, specifically its distinct part, $G_\mathrm{d}(r_\mathrm{OO}, t)$, defined in terms of the oxygen-oxygen distance $r_\mathrm{OO}$ between two distinct water molecules.~\cite{hansen2013Theory} Formally, $G_\mathrm{d}(r_\mathrm{OO}, t)$ is defined by

+where $\bm{r}_j(t)$ represents the position vector of the oxygen atom of the $j$-th water molecule at time $t$.
+Here, $\rho$ and $N$ denote the average number density and the number of water molecules, respectively.
+At time $t=0$, $G_\mathrm{d}(r_\mathrm{OO}, 0)$ is identical with the oxygen-oxygen radial distribution function, $g(r_\mathrm{OO})$. $G_\mathrm{d}(r_\mathrm{OO}, t)$ captures the relative spatial correlation of atom $j$ at time $t$ and a reference atom $i$ at time $t=0$, thereby providing insight into how local neighbor environments rearrange over time.
+As demonstrated in Fig.~S8 of the Supplementary Material, $G_{\mathrm{d}}(r_\mathrm{OO}, t)$ for pure liquid water shows that the amplitude of $g(r_\mathrm{OO})$ decays monotonically with time and eventually converges to unity regardless of $r_\mathrm{OO}$.
+This behavior indicates that structural relaxation leads to a loss of memory of the initial molecular configuration, at times exceeding the characteristic relaxation time, owing to frequent position exchanges between different molecules.